orangejuiceplz/smartCalc/README.md

 ## Getting setup with the calculator:

-not yet cause i'm not done and won't compile and i'm going to cry
+In the build folder, if you're using VS17, just build the Release x64 solution.
+If not, use CMAKE.

+Steps:

+Clone the repository
+Go into the build folder
+Double click SmartCalculator.sln (MUST HAVE VS17 (2022) INSTALLED)
+On the dropdown, click "Release".
+Make sure the Arch is set to x64.
+Press Control + Shift + B to build the solution
+Open the build folder, click releases, click x64 or smth, then the exe should be there.
+Enjoy.

 ## Sidenotes

-> ## Reflections on the project initally.
+> ## Reflections on the project so far.

 Working on smartCalc for the short amount of time so far has been an incredibly ~~painful~~ amazing experience.
-From dealing with the complexities of C++ to integrating APIs for the first time, every challenge that I will encounter along the way has contributed to a deeper understanding of software development
+From dealing with the complexities of C++ to integrating APIs for the first time, every challenge that I will encounter along the way has contributed to a deeper understanding of software development.
+Although I haven't really integrated the API features, the documentation seems easy to implement in the project.

 > ---
 >> if you're some random feel free to explore the code, contribute, or reach out if you're interested in making some suggestions